dabenor/golangphonebook/README.md

 - **Endpoint**: `/addContacts`
 - **Method**: PUT
-- **Description**: Creates multiple new contacts based on the provided JSON array.
+- **Description**: Creates up to 20 new contacts based on the provided JSON array.

 #### Request Body